wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/documentation.rst

 We are using ``sphinx`` as a documentation builder.
 We also use ``sphinx_autodoc_typehints`` to inject type annotations into docs.

-We also using to sources of truth for the dependencies here:
+We also using two sources of truth for the dependencies here:

 - ``docs/requirements.txt``
 - ``Pipfile``